 - The Usurper

 Otho (69)The second of the four.
-Once a close friend of Nero (and the ex-husband of Nero's wife), he enthusiastically support Galba in hopes of being named his Number Two and successor.
-What Galba ended up choosing another he quickly orchestrated a coup with the Praetorian Guard and seized power.
+Once a close friend of Nero (and the ex-husband of Nero's wife), he enthusiastically supported Galba in hopes of being named Number Two and successor to the elderly and sick emperor.
+When Galba ended up choosing another he quickly orchestrated a coup with the Praetorian Guard and seized power.

 - Heroic Sacrifice: After a few small battles against the forces of Vitellius, and despite the urging of his troops to continue fighting, Otho stabbed himself in the chest in order to prevent the empire from falling into further civil war.